Getting Comfortable With The Basics

 Specifications I recommend include

-• Two in1 – Laptop convertible to Tablet with touchscreen
+• Two in 1 – Laptop convertible to Tablet with touchscreen

 • Processors Intel® Core™ i3 or better